 The book is also available in Danish: "Den hybride arbejdsplads - En guide til at redesigne arbejdet i organisationer", Djøf Forlag, 2022.

-By Tinna C. Nielsen and Lena Kepinski, Independently published, 3rd edition, 2020.
+By Tinna C. Nielsen and Lisa Kepinski, Independently published, 3rd edition, 2020.

 Perhaps your company wants to promote inclusion but you’re unsure how to translate words into action.
 There’s help to be found in Nielsen and Kepinski’s "Inclusion Nudges" – a concept that the authors have developed, which includes small "behavioral designs" that you can use to promote inclusion in everyday life.